View the Current Projects page to view the CUGA Annexation or other recent annexation processes.

 According to the Growth Management Act (GMA), urban development should be encouraged where adequate public facilities already exist, or where they can be efficiently provided.
-The first step is to put such an area inside an urban growth area (UGA).
+The first step is to affiliate the area as a Potential Annexation Area (PAA) for the City of Bonney Lake.
+The decision to establish a PAA is made by Pierce County as an amendment to the County's Comprehensive Plan.
 Thereafter it can be annexed.
 Pierce County supports Bonney Lake's efforts to annex within its UGA.

 For more information about annexation to the City, download the City’s current Annexation Brochure (PDF, 500k), which includes the most frequently asked questions and answers people have about annexing to the City.

 Potential Annexation Area Study

 The City conducted a study of potential annexation areas in 2009.
 The Potential Annexation Area Study is available to download in four parts using the links below:

 Part 1 (1.9 M) - Introduction, Inventory & Data Base

 Part 2 (2.3 M) - Inventory & Database (cont'd), Infrastructure & Inventory Analysis

 Part 3 (3 M) - Infrastructure & Inventory Analysis; Economic Analysis

 Part 4 (169 k) - Economic Analysis; Appendices